rudyasho/sehatikopiweb/README.md

 ## Admin Access

-To access the dashboard and other admin features, use one of the emails pre-configured in `src/context/auth-context.ts`:
+To access the dashboard and other admin features, sign up with the following email:
-- **Default Emails**: `dev@sidepe.com` or `rd.lapawawoi@gmail.com`
+- **Super Admin Email**: `dev@sidepe.com`

-You can sign up with one of these emails and any password to gain admin access.
+You can sign up with this email and any password to gain full admin access.

 ## Troubleshooting